 To get better personalized interaction despite the distance, more colleges and universities are adopting web conferencing via easily accessible tools like Zoom.
 With the onset of the COVID-19 pandemic, higher education institutions have invested in the use of digital face-to-face tools to deliver virtual courses and more, and these tools can also be used to engage directly with international students.
 Admissions counsellors can use this equipment to clarify solutions using whiteboards, share documents or slide shares, and guide prospects through relevant web pages via co-browsing.
 To make the most of these opportunities, school personnel should develop and rehearse a script to work from and test all equipment many times beforehand.

 Digital marketing constantly advances, providing new tools for schools seeking a competitive edge in reaching global prospects.
 Here are some innovative ideas for colleges and universities looking to access the world:

 - Develop apps featuring application tips, sample lectures, campus videos/pictures

-- English-language training (online modules and/or collaborations with other training facilities) or online language exchange
+- English-language training (online modules and collaborations with other training facilities) or online language exchange

 - Reach out to international alumni (through internal networks or tools like LinkedIn) to support recruitment activities

-Whichever initiatives you pursue, improving your international student recruitment strategy can best be accomplished when you have a thorough and accurate picture of your web activity.
-When managing several social media and other student marketing channels covering various markets, it becomes even more essential to have a clear system to reveal what is working where and monitor your ongoing reputation – software and student assistants can help.
-Google Analytics can help you to understand your student mix and top source countries so you can track and monitor your progress while effectively segmenting and customizing communications.
+Whichever initiatives you pursue, improving your international student recruitment strategy can best be accomplished with a thorough and accurate picture of your web activity.
+When managing several social media and other student marketing channels covering various markets, it becomes even more essential to have a transparent system to reveal what is working where and monitor your ongoing reputation – software and student assistants can help.
+Google Analytics can help you understand your student mix and top source countries to track and monitor your progress while effectively segmenting and customizing communications.